ValveSoftware/counter-strike_rules_and_regs/tournament-operation-requirements.md

 1.5 **"Open Qualifier"** shall mean a method of selecting Qualified Rosters according to the procedure defined in section 3.1.2 hereunder.

+1.6 **"Closed Qualifier"** shall mean a method of selecting Qualified Rosters according to the procedure defined in section 3.1.3 hereunder.

-1.6 **"Qualified Roster(s)"** shall mean any Roster that has been selected to appear in the Main Event of a given Tournament in accordance with the procedures defined herein.
+1.7 **"Qualified Roster(s)"** shall mean any Roster that has been selected to appear in the Main Event of a given Tournament in accordance with the procedures defined herein.

-1.7 **"Roster"** shall be a collection of five specific Athletes, irrespective of their current or later association with a given Team organization.
+1.8 **"Roster"** shall be a collection of five specific Athletes, irrespective of their current or later association with a given Team organization.

-1.8 **"Valve Regional Standings"** or **"VRS"** shall mean the official system for ranking the performance of Rosters published by Valve, which is provided in a version calculated and published on a monthly basis that shall be the basis for Direct VRS Invites (the "**Qualifying Rank**").
+1.9 **"Valve Regional Standings"** or **"VRS"** shall mean the official system for ranking the performance of Rosters published by Valve, which is provided in a version calculated and published on a monthly basis that shall be the basis for Direct VRS Invites.

-1.9 **Ranked Event** shall mean a Tournament for which the outcome generates data used by the Valve Regional Standings to determine the relative performance of Rosters.
+1.10 **Ranked Event** shall mean a Tournament for which the outcome generates data used by the Valve Regional Standings to determine the relative performance of Rosters.

-1.10 **Unranked Event** shall mean a Tournament for which the outcome does not generate data used by the Valve Regional Standings to determine the relative performance of Rosters.
+1.11 **Unranked Event** shall mean a Tournament for which the outcome does not generate data used by the Valve Regional Standings to determine the relative performance of Rosters.

 ### 2. **Rules for Unranked Events.**